Nicktoons: 1988–1998: First Nicktoons and success

-1996–2000
+1998–2008: New studio and building new brands

 In 1996, Albie Hecht, then-president of Film and TV Entertainment for Nickelodeon, met with Nickelodeon artists to brainstorm an idea for a new Nicktoons studio.
 Nickelodeon's new facility, named Nickelodeon Animation Studio, would eventually open on March 4, 1998; Hecht said, "For me, this building is the physical manifestation of a personal dream, which is that when people think of cartoons, they'll say Nicktoons."

 In June 1997, Nickelodeon began a five-year, $350 million investment into original animation.
 As part of this effort, the company doubled its animation staff and produced many new pilots, including one for SpongeBob SquarePants.
 Before commissioning SpongeBob SquarePants as a full series, Nickelodeon executives insisted that it would not be popular unless the main character was a child who went to school, with his teacher as a main character.
 The show's creator, Stephen Hillenburg, recalled in 2012 that Nickelodeon told him, "Our winning formula is animation about kids in school...
 We want you to put SpongeBob in school."
 Hillenburg was ready to "walk out" on Nickelodeon and abandon the series, since he wanted SpongeBob to be an adult character.
 He eventually compromised by adding a new character to the main cast, Mrs. Puff, who is a boat-driving teacher.
 Hillenburg was happy with the compromise and said, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."